 Study Abroad Program Overview

-Waseda University is a top private university offering a high-quality academic immersion experience right in the heart of Tokyo.
+Waseda University is a top private university offering a high-quality academic experience right in the heart of Tokyo.

 Waseda University offers courses taught in English in Japan Studies, East Asian and Asian Studies, with topics in political science, journalism, art history, education, and industry.
 Affiliated departments also offer unique coursework related to international and global studies.